 I have a small (but powerful) amplifier that’s ideal for acoustic music – it has a lovely clear sound, and takes hardly any time to set up.
 I’ve used this small system at a wide range of events from quiet drinks receptions to busy bars, and it’s always been more than loud enough.

-If I’m DJ-ing, I’ll bring a larger sound system with a more powerful bass response.
+If I’m DJ-ing, I’ll bring a larger sound system with more powerful bass speakers.
 This will be powerful enough for all but the very largest venues.
 We’ve used it in indoor spaces and marquees with up to 250 guests, and it’s been more than adequate.